 Step Up Your Creative Game

 Casa de Portugal em Macau offers fun and original activity classes–in Portuguese and English–for adults who are looking to get better at specific crafts.
 These short courses depend on availability but you can check the different crafts on their Facebook page or official website.

 This institution is Portuguese and features several handy and creative people who tutor you into cool stuff like ceramics, recycling, knot necklaces assembly, resin earrings, amongst many others.
 Some of them are very specific, but that’s what some people are looking for.
 Wanting to gift something special this Christmas or for an anniversary?
 This is your chance to craft an original piece and have it as you like!

 Macau Professional and Graduates Toastmasters Club (PAG)

 Since 1924 that Toastmasters International has been helping people become more confident speakers, communicators, and leaders.
 If you need–or want–to practice and get better at public speaking, improve your communication, or build leadership skills, Toastmasters classes are the way to go.
 This international organization with offices in Macau frequently hosts conferences and talks on this matter.
 This is ideal if you’re looking to improve your skills when it comes to formal public presentations, individual communications, impromptu speaking situations, managing and participating in meetings, and leading and managing people.
 Meetings are free of charge and everyone can join.
 Within these, there are individual sections.
 Contact them on their Facebook page to book a spot for a meeting.

 PAG Outer Harbour Youth Activity Centre, Avenida Marciano Baptista, Fórum de Macau, Building 2, Macau, www.facebook.com/toastmasters.PAG

-This article was originally written by Hannah Estilo in July 2018 and updated by Leonor Sá Machado in July 2020.
+This article was originally written by Hannah Estilo in July 2018 and updated in July 2021 by Leonor Sá Machado.